1988 Kent Cup

 The 1988 Kent Cup was an invitational non-ranking snooker tournament held in Beijing from 6 to 9 April 1988.

 The invited competitors were eight professionals, six Chinese and two Hong Kong amateur players.
 Nine hours of nationwide coverage in China led to viewing figures of 200 million.
 John Parrott won the tournament, defeating Martin Clark 5–1 in the final.
-Parrtott compiled the highest of the tournament, 107, in the final frame of his match against Jin Weheng.
+Parrott compiled the highest of the tournament, 107, in the final frame of his match against Jin Weheng.

 Main draw

 Results of the tournament are shown below, with winning players indicated in bold.